-Eurometaux welcomes the Commission's initiative to launch negotiations on an ambitious, deep and comprehensive EU-US Transatlantic Trade and Investment Partnership.
+Eurometaux, the European Non-Ferrous Metals Association, welcomes the EU-US negotiations on an ambitious, deep and comprehensive EU-US Transatlantic Trade and Investment Partnership (TTIP).
 We believe that the future EU-US Agreement should aim at achieving a fair balance for both parties.